AckerlyXu/heima/articles/media-services/media-services-dotnet-encoding-units.md

 ---
-title: Scale media processing by adding encoding units - Azure |  Azure
+title: Scale media processing by adding encoding units - Azure |  Microsoft Docs
 description: Learn how to how to add encoding units with .NET
 services: media-services
 documentationcenter: ''